 - Set reasonable time limits on outdoor play to prevent hypothermia and frostbite.
 Have children come inside periodically to warm up.

-- Using alcohol or drugs before any winter activity, like snowmobiling or skiing, is dangerous and should not be permitted in any situation.
+drugs before any winter activity, like snowmobiling or skiing, is dangerous and should not be permitted in any situation.

 - Allow children to skate only on approved surfaces.
 Check for signs posted by local police or recreation departments, or call your local police department to find out which areas have been approved.

 - Advise your child to: